Vicente Fernández

 Fernández's work earned him four Grammy Awards, nine Latin Grammy Awards, fourteen Lo Nuestro Awards, and a star on the Hollywood Walk of Fame.
 He sold over 50 million copies worldwide, making him one of the best-selling regional Mexican artists of all time.
 In 2016, Fernández retired from performing live, although he continued to record and publish music.
-In 2023, Rolling Stone named Fernández the greatest Mexican singer of all time and the 95th greatest overall with their "200 Best Singers of All Time" list.
+In 2023, Rolling Stone named Fernández the greatest Mexican singer of all time and the 95th greatest overall with their "200 Greatest Singers of All Time" list.